Rollins Pass: Weather and operational difficulties

-Despite the fact that the line was enclosed in almost continuous snowsheds (wooden tunnels) near the summit of the pass, trains were often stranded for several days (and in some cases up to 30–60 days) during heavy snowstorms because snow could fall or be blown through the wood planking of the sheds.
+Although the line was enclosed in almost continuous snowsheds (wooden tunnels) near the summit of the pass, trains were often stranded for several days (and in some cases up to 30–60 days) during heavy snowstorms because snow could fall or be blown through the wood planking of the sheds.
 Delays affected the timeliness of both newspaper and postal mail deliveries.
-Coal smoke and toxic gasses collected in the snowsheds causing temporary blindness, loss of consciousness, and sometimes death.
-Workers on the Moffat Road had an adage: "There's winter and then there's August", reflecting the fact that in the high mountains of Colorado, snow will often cover the area for more than six months and very cold and snowy weather may occur nearly year-round.
-It was these heavy snowstorms that led to the financial demise of the Moffat Road and served as the incentive for construction of a permanent railroad tunnel through the Rocky Mountains and into Middle Park.
+Coal smoke and toxic gases collected in the snowsheds, causing temporary blindness, loss of consciousness, and sometimes death.
+Workers on the Moffat Road had an adage: "There's winter and then there's August", reflecting the fact that in the high mountains of Colorado, snow will often cover the area for more than six months, and very cold and snowy weather may occur nearly year-round.
+It was these heavy snowstorms that led to the financial demise of the Moffat Road and served as the incentive for the construction of a permanent railroad tunnel through the Rocky Mountains and into Middle Park.

 Following scuba dives, no evidence exists that locomotive, rotary, or wreck debris rests at the bottom of Yankee Doodle Lake or Jenny Lake.
-However, many derailments, wrecks of Mallet locomotives, accidents resulting in injury and/or death, and/or the loss of portions of rail manifests occurred on both sides of the pass:
+However, many derailments, wrecks of Mallet locomotives, accidents resulting in injury or death, and losses of portions of rail manifests occurred on both sides of the pass: